-Finding out that I was pregnant with our second was not entirely a surprise.
-We had relied on key Bible verses for pregnancy to get us to this very point at this exact time.
+Hi, I’m Abby, and I’m sharing my experiences about using pregnancy Bible verses to help my own understanding of becoming an expectant Mother.
+Finding out that I was pregnant with our second child was not entirely a surprise.
+We had relied on key Bible verses about pregnancy to get us to this very point at this exact time.
 We believed in God to do it for us and are nothing but grateful.
 Honestly.
 There is just one little issue: morning (all day every day) sickness.

 Praying that my second trimester comes quickly and taking solace in the possibility that my symptoms are purely because my baby is growing very well was not enough.
-I knew that if I was going to be anything other than a miserable ball of sickness for three months, I needed to turn to God.
+I knew that if I was going to be anything other than a miserable ball of sickness for three months, I needed to turn to God and Christ Jesus and read Bible verses which would give me comfort and pure resiliance to power through while the baby was in the Mother’s womb.

-If God thought I could handle this blessing, then He must also be happy to show me how to find ways to enjoy, or at least get through, even the rougher parts of this journey.
-I turned to His word for guidance and these are the scriptures that are now getting me through every day.
+If God thought I could handle this blessing, then He must also be happy to show me how to find ways to enjoy, or at least get through, even the rougher parts of this journey to provide perfect peace.
+I turned to His word, in all His glorious power for guidance and these are the scriptures that are now getting me through every day for a healthy pregnancy.

 You may also want to read this post about antepartum depression, which is depression during pregnancy.